howset/inception/DEV_DOC.md

 Cofiguration:
 - Other than the secret files that can be freely modified, some configurations (e.g. names, ports, etc) can also be set by editing the `srcs/.env` file.
+- Going directly to the docker-compose.yml file, many adjustments can be made.
+The commands used for healthchecks are chosen arbitrarily and in principle can be anything, as well as the time (intervals/timeouts/retries).

 ## Building and launching
 - Build and start the whole project by `make bonus` or just `make all` to exclude the bonus.
 This runs `docker-compose build` then `docker-compose up -d` and also creates directories for the bind mounts for the volumes as required.